project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

     - No parity
     - No flow control

-3. The All-cluster example uses UART2 to print logs while runing the server.
-To view raw UART output, a pin should be plugged to an USB to UART adapter (connector J16 pin 7 in case of MIMXRT1060-EVKB board or connector J22 pin 7 in case of EVK-MIMXRT1060 board), then start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:
+3. The All-cluster example uses UART2 to print logs while running the server.
+To view raw UART output, a pin should be plugged to an USB to UART adapter (connector J16 pin 7 in case of MIMXRT1060-EVK-B board or connector J22 pin 7 in case of MIMXRT1060-EVK board), then start a terminal emulator like PuTTY and connect to the used COM port with the following UART settings:

     - Baud rate: 115200